top of page

 “Following may thus be associated particularly with doctrine, and doctrine demands an adherence to a particular way of saying or doing something.
 Understanding has to do with the fact that what ever is said or done can always be said or done a different way...”

-Meaning here, comes from discerning how it could be different—a notion found in both systems theory (Ashby 1956; Bateson 1979) and variation theory (Marton 2015).
+Meaning here, comes from discerning how it could be different or how it could vary—a notion found in both systems theory (Ashby 1956; Bateson 1979) and variation theory (Marton 2015).
 For Ausubel—a cognitive psychologist who wasn't a fan of information processing theories (2000, xv)—meaning arises with connecting new information to prior knowledge.
 Does rehearsal do that?
 I'm doubtful.

-Rehearsal suggests restating a given explanation, not exploring how it could be different, or exploring the concepts its ramifications.
+Rehearsal suggests restating a given explanation, not exploring how it could be different, or exploring the concept's ramifications and implications for our experience of the world.
 And, if restating explanations is intended to have students connect to prior knowledge—isn't that leaving it to chance?
 Isn't that a sort of discovery activity?

 It's not just rereading or restating.
 Could it be then that self-explanation gives students—not just time to deliberate new ideas—but to explain them in different ways?
 This of course could be expanded to "peer-explanation", in which one person in a pair must explain to another in their own coherent way.